 The Project is not located within the vicinity of a private airstrip.
-No impacts are expected to result the Project located in the vicinity of a private airstrip and no mitigation measures are required.
+No impacts are expected.

 XIII.
 POPULATION AND HOUSING - Would the Project:

 a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?